-Background.
-Coronavirus disease 2019 (COVID-19) can progress to severe pneumonia with respiratory failure and is aggravated by the deregulation of the immune system causing an excessive inflammation including the cytokine storm.

-Methods.
-In this study, we report that severe acutely infected patients have high levels of both type-1 and type-2 cytokines.

-Results.
-Our results show abnormal cytokine levels upon T-cell stimulation, in a nonpolarized profile.
-Furthermore, our findings indicate that this hyperactive cytokine response is associated with a significantly increased frequency of late-differentiated T cells with particular phenotype of effector exhausted/senescent CD28-CD57+ cells.
-Of note, we demonstrated for the first time an increased frequency of CD3+CD4+CD28-CD57+ T cells with expression of programmed death 1, one of the hallmarks of T-cell exhaustion.

-Conclusions.
-These findings reveal that COVID-19 is associated with acute immunodeficiency, especially within the CD4+ T-cell compartment, and points to possible mechanisms of loss of clonal repertoire and susceptibility to viral relapse and reinfection events.
-Keywords.
-COVID-19; exhausted/senescent T cells; immunopathology; SARS-CoV-2.
+COVID-19 can progress to severe pneumonia with respiratory failure and is aggravated by the deregulation of the immune system causing an excessive inflammation including the cytokine storm.
+We herein report that severe acutely infected patients have high levels of both type-1 and type-2 cytokines.
+Our results show abnormal cytokine levels upon T cell stimulation, in a non-polarized profile.
+Furthermore, our findings indicate that this hyperactive cytokine response is associated with a significantly increased frequency of late-differentiated T cells with particular phenotype of effector exhausted/senescent CD28- CD57+ cells.
+Interestingly, we demonstrated for the first time an increased frequency of CD3+CD4+CD28-CD57+ T cells with expression of programmed death 1 (PD-1), one of the hallmarks of T cell exhaustion.
+These findings reveal that COVID-19 is associated with acute immunodeficiency, especially within the CD4+ T cell compartment and points to possible mechanisms of loss of clonal repertoire and susceptibility to viral relapse and reinfection events.

+Keywords: COVID-19; SARS-CoV-2 coronavirus; Immunopathology; Exhausted/senescent